OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-01.md

 ## 2 Chronicles 1:13

-So Solomon went from the high place which was at Gibeon,
+Solomon departed from the high place at Gibeon,

-> from the tent of meeting, to Jerusalem,
+> from the tent of meeting, and went to Jerusalem,
-> and he reigned over Israel.
+> where he reigned over Israel.

 ---